Mehver/iController/README.md

 ### 3.3 Backend

+For the Python environment, since this program is intended to control the mouse in a GUI environment, using containers to isolate the development environment provides limited value.
+Therefore, it is recommended to use a [Python local virtual environment](https://docs.python.org/3/library/venv.html) to install dependency libraries.
+It is recommended to use the `.bat` or `.sh` scripts under `./bin/DevPyVenv/` to create the virtual environment and install dependencies into this local virtual environment with a single command.

+You can either bind the virtual environment to your IDE or manually activate the virtual environment.
+For details, see the [official documentation](https://docs.python.org/3/library/venv.html#how-venvs-work).
+Specifically:

 **Windows**

-For Python environment, recommend using `./bin/DevPyVenv/win-newenv.bat` to create a new virtual environment.
-Then run:

 ```shell
 venv\Scripts\activate
 ```

-to enter the virtual environment.
-Or add the virtual environment to your IDE.

 **macOS**

-For Python environment, recommend using `./bin/DevPyVenv/mac-newenv.sh` to create a new virtual environment.
-Then run:

 ```shell
 source venv/bin/activate
 ```

-to enter the virtual environment.
-Or add the virtual environment to your IDE.

 ### 3.4 Compile / Package